muazsh/ContainerQueryLibrary/README.md

 	  std::list<int> ls{ 11,11,2,2,3,5,6 };
 	  auto res = Distinct(ls);
   ```
+  	*  A lazy version of the query is included `DistinctLazy` which needs microsoft compiler with at least c++17.

 * OrderBy:
 	*  It Allows to sort std::vector and std::list containers of any type based on an ordering function.